LinkedSoftwareDependencies/Article-Reproducability/content/introduction.md

 the experimental setup and parts thereof can be _identified with IRIs_, and their details can be retrieved by _dereferencing those IRIs_.
-Therefore, if research articles complement their textual explanation of an experiment with the IRI of the full setup, reproducibility is guaranteed.
+Therefore, if research articles complement their textual explanation of an experiment with the IRI of the full setup, reproducibility is guaranteed

+"Guaranteed" may be too strong?
+{:.todo}
 Moreover, the IRIs of the entire experiment or its parts can be reused in other articles or experiment to unambiguously refer to the same conditions.